Home | welcome to dangerousdogsact.co.uk

 It is recommended that if rescues do have dogs who they wish to exempt who were already in their care prior to 31 October, they begin making those applications - the current window for rescues to apply to exempt those dogs is open from 31st December.

-The Dangerous Dogs Act 1991 (DDA) was introduced in August 1991 and has has been amended several times over the years.
+The DDA was introduced in August 1991 and has has been amended several times over the years.

 Prior to the addition of the XL Bully type dog, commencing on 31st December 2023, Section One of the Dangerous Dogs Act 1991 applied to the following four 'types' of dog: